-All incidents will be formally recorded in a written log, which will be kept in the school office - records will be kept in accordance with the Data Protection Policy and Records Management Policy.
+All incidents will be formally recorded - records will be kept in accordance with the Data Protection Policy and Records Management Policy.

 8. Communicating with stakeholders

 The school will regularly communicate any changes to policies and procedures to the school's stakeholders, e.g. parents and staff, to ensure that they are fully aware of the systems in place to support LGBTQ+ individuals and prevent prejudicial bullying.
 The school will ensure that parents are aware of, and know how to identify, the signs of bullying, and understand their responsibility to stop their child bullying others, should this occur.